killme2008/clj-xmemcached/README.md

 	(xappend client "key" " zhuang")
 	(xprepend client "key" "hello,")

-The value 100 is the expire time for the item.Store functions include xset,xadd,xreplace,xappend and xprepend.Please use doc to print documentation for these functions.
+The value 100 is the expire time for the item in seconds.Store functions include xset,xadd,xreplace,xappend and xprepend.Please use doc to print documentation for these functions.

 ### Get items